Bharatc1002/Trainining_Tasks/README.md

 Description :

 apply one practicals of each topic listed above

-Find circumstances of a circle
+1. Find circumstances of a circle (index.php)
-Make multiple objects of the same class and call it Accordingly Apply multilevel inheritance
+2. Make multiple objects of the same class and call it Accordingly (books.php)
+3. Apply multilevel inheritance (multiclass.php) (inheritance.php)
-Create object of only last class and Call parent class’ s functions Use needful access specifier that should not allow Outsider’s access Make such a function that should accept n.
+4. Create object of only last class and Call parent class’ s functions (class1.php)
+5. Use needful access specifier that should not allow Outsider’s access (accessSpecifiers.php)
+6. Make such a function that should accept n.
 No. of Parameters and make sum of all the passed
-Parameters
+Parameters (sum.php)
-Override one function into the child class and call both the function Parent + child
+7. Override one function into the child class and call both the function Parent + child (inheritance.php)
-Is it possible to call a constructor manually?
-Describe Your answer Initialize class members by using default and Parameterized constructor
+8. Is it possible to call a constructor manually?
+Describe Your answer (8.php)
+9. Initialize class members by using default and Parameterized constructor (constructor.php, pConstructor.php & constructorUse.php)
-By making object of child class, call parent class’s Constructor. will the compiler auto call parent constructor Just by making an object for a child class?
+10. By making object of child class, call parent class’s Constructor. will the compiler auto call parent constructor Just by making an object for a child class?
 Describe your ans.
+(yes;  If the child does not define a constructor then it may be inherited from the parent class just like a normal class method (if it was not declared as private).  const.php)
-Make one program that achieve polymorphism concept by Yourself if you have clearly understood
+11. Make one program that achieve polymorphism concept by Yourself if you have clearly understood (polymorphism.php)